session-replay-tools/mysql-replay-module/README.md

 6. make install

-## Usage guide
+## Usage Guide

-### 1) On the target server which runs MySQL applications:
+### 1. **On the Target Server Running MySQL Applications:**
-      Set route commands to route response packets to the assistant server

-        For example:

-           Assume 10.110.12.18 is the IP address of the assistant server and 10.110.12.15 is the MySQL client IP address.
-We set the following route command to route all responses to the 10.110.12.15 to the assistant server.
+Configure the route commands to direct response packets to the assistant server.
+For example, assuming `10.110.12.18` is the IP address of the assistant server and `10.110.12.15` is the MySQL client IP address, use the following route command to direct all responses from `10.110.12.15` to the assistant server:

-           route add -host 10.110.12.15 gw 10.110.12.18
+   `route add -host 10.110.12.15 gw 10.110.12.18`

-### 2) On the assistant server which runs intercept(root privilege or the CAP_NET_RAW capability is required):
+### 2. **On the Assistant Server Running `intercept` (Root Privilege or CAP_NET_RAW Capability Required):**

-       ./intercept -F <filter> -i <device,>
+  `./intercept -F <filter> -i <device>`

    Note that the filter format is the same as the pcap filter.
 For example:

-          ./intercept -i eth0 -F 'tcp and src port 3306' -d
+   `./intercept -i eth0 -F 'tcp and src port 8080' -d`

-          intercept will capture response packets of the TCP based application which listens on port 3306 from device eth0
+   In this example, `intercept` will capture response packets from a TCP-based application listening on port 3306, using the eth0 network device.

-### 3) On the online source server (root privilege or the CAP_NET_RAW capability is required):
+### 3. **On the Online Source Server (Root Privilege or CAP_NET_RAW Capability Required):**

-      a) set user password pair in conf/plugin.conf in the installion directory
+a) Configure user password pairs in `conf/plugin.conf` within the installation directory.

 Format:

-           user user1@password1,user2@password2,...,userN@passwordN;
+`user user1@password1,user2@password2,...,userN@passwordN;`

 For example:

-           user root@123456;
+`user root@123456;`

-      b) start tcpcopy
+b) To start `tcpcopy`, use the following command:

-        ./tcpcopy -x localServerPort-targetServerIP:targetServerPort -s <intercept server,>
+`./tcpcopy -x localServerPort-targetServerIP:targetServerPort -s <intercept server> [-c <ip range>]`

-        For example(assume 10.110.12.17 is the IP address of the target server):
+For example (assuming 10.110.12.17 is the IP address of the target server):

-          ./tcpcopy -x 3306-10.110.12.17:3306 -s 10.110.12.18
+`./tcpcopy -x 3306-10.110.12.17:3306 -s 10.110.12.18`

-          tcpcopy would capture MySQL packets(assume MySQL listens on 3306 port) on current server, do the necessary modifications and send these packets to the target port '3306' on '10.110.12.17'(the target MySQL), and connect 10.110.12.18 for asking intercept to pass response packets to it.
+`tcpcopy` captures MySQL packets (assuming MySQL listens on port 3306) on the current server, modifies them as needed, and forwards them to port 3306 on `10.110.12.17` (the target MySQL server).
+It also connects to `10.110.12.18` to request that `intercept` forwards the response packets to it.

 ## Note
-1. Both MySQL instances on the target server and online server must have the same user accounts and their privileges although passwords could be different
+1. User Accounts and Privileges: Both MySQL instances on the target and online servers must have identical user accounts and privileges, though passwords can differ.
-2. Only the complete sesssion could be replayed
+2. Session Replay: Only complete sessions can be replayed.
-3. OpenSSL 1.1.0+ is currently unsupported.
+3. OpenSSL Support: OpenSSL 1.1.0+ is not currently supported.
-4. Currently, it does not support MySQL 8.0's caching_sha2_password yet.
-If you want to use MySQL 5.7 production flows to test MySQL 8.0, you should use mysql_native_password instead and assure that each user used in the test should also use the mysql_native_password plugin in user table.
+4. Password Plugin Compatibility: MySQL 8.0’s caching_sha2_password is not supported.
+To test MySQL 8.0 using MySQL 5.7 production flows, use mysql_native_password and ensure that all users involved in the test are configured with the mysql_native_password plugin.
+5. For additional assistance, visit [tcpcopy](https://github.com/session-replay-tools/tcpcopy).

 ## Release History
 + 2017.03  v1.0    mysql-replay-module released
++ 2024.09  v1.0    Open source fully uses English

-## Bugs and feature requests
+## Bugs and Feature Requests
 Have a bug or a feature request?
 [Please open a new issue](https://github.com/session-replay-tools/mysql-replay-module/issues).
 Before opening any issue, please search for existing issues.

-## Copyright and license
+## Copyright and License

 Copyright 2022 under [the BSD license](LICENSE).